Duality, Polite Water-filling, and Optimization for MIMO B-MAC Interference Networks and iTree Networks: Algorithms

 \subsubsection{Algorithm PP}

 We also designed Algorithm PP, standing for Polite\nobreakdash-Polite, that uses polite water-filling for both the forward and reverse links.
-It is modified from Algorithm PT, where each iteration is a polite water-filling in the forward link and a covariance transformation in the reverse link.
-The algorithm is shown in Table \ref{tab:table3}.{} It can be proved that Theorem \ref{thm:ALGP2KKT} also holds for Algorithm PP following similar proof as that for Algorithm PT.
+It is modified from Algorithm PT.
+The algorithm is shown in Table \ref{tab:table3}.{} It can be proved that Theorem \ref{thm:ALGP2KKT} also holds for Algorithm PP. An advantage of Algorithm PP is that the polite water-filling procedure to obtain $\hat{\mathbf{\Sigma}}_{1:L}$ has lower complexity than the covariance transformation in Algorithm PT, as discussed in Section \ref{sub:Complexity-Analysis}.

-It is observed in the simulations that both Algorithm PT and Algorithm PP have faster convergence speed and higher accuracy than the algorithms not exploiting the optimal input structure.